Parihsz/tuffutils/docs/State.md

 # State

 A lightweight state machine implementation for managing the states and transitions of entities.
 State machines are referenced by name and have properties to control replication, meaning they are self-syncable.
-(Replication is easy to opt-in to and control dynamically, but entirely optional.)
+(Replication is easy to opt-in to and control dynamically, but entirely optional as states are not replicated by default.)

 Little to no boilerplate, as many methods are optional (i.e OnExit, Update)